Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Conclusion

-Key Takeaways for Long-Term Success
+Key Takeaways for Success

 Long-Term Investment Strategy

 Think of leather and suede care as protecting a financial investment.
 A $500 leather jacket that receives proper care can last 15-20 years, making the cost per wear extremely reasonable.
-Factor in the annual care costs of $50-75, and you’re still saving hundreds compared to frequent replacements.
+Factor in annual care costs of $50-75, and you’re still saving hundreds compared to frequent replacements.

 Quality leather and suede pieces also retain value better when properly maintained.
 Well-cared-for vintage leather can actually appreciate in value, while neglected pieces quickly become worthless.
+If you ever decide to sell, documented care history can increase resale value by 30-50%.

 Building Your Care Routine